tringi/papers/cxx-destructive-move.md

 * passing the address (or a reference) of `a` (above) to a function cancels the eligibility for destructive move
    * unless, perhaps, the compiler can proove the function doesn't store or forward the pointer/reference

+## Remarks
+* The identical rules for inheritance apply as for regular move operations

 ## TODO:
-* inheritance
-* how members are destroyed, with/without destructive move defined
+* how are destructively-movable-from members destroyed? when parent class is or isn't destructively-movable-from?